 As of September 2014, approximately 571,000 active underground storage tanks at 205,000 facilities nationwide stored petroleum and other fuel products.
 Underground storage tanks are located in every community: at gas stations and other non-retail facilities, such as school district bus fueling stations, police and fire stations, marinas, taxi fleet facilities, postal and delivery service facilities, and federal facilities such as military bases.

-See UST Performance Measures for data about the number of active and closed tanks, releases confirmed, cleanups initiated and completed, facilities in compliance with UST requirements, and inspections.You may need Adobe Reader to view files on this page.
+See UST Performance Measures for data about the number of active and closed tanks, releases confirmed, cleanups initiated and completed, facilities in compliance with UST requirements, and inspections.You may need a PDF reader to view files on this page.
 See EPA’s About PDF page to learn more.

 30 Years of the UST Program (PDF)(1 pg, 191 K)